 About the workshop

-Ongoing legal and judicial reforms focus on transforming the performance of court systems, in particular by dramatically enhancing court administration have been severely impacted in many jurisdictions by the lockdowns and other restrictions caused by the COVID-19 pandemic.
+Ongoing legal and judicial reforms aimed at transforming the performance of court systems and enhancing court administration have been severely impacted in many jurisdictions by the lockdowns and other restrictions caused by the COVID-19 pandemic.
 A new urgency is called for to reduce delays, clear backlogs and improve the quality, consistency and speed of delivery in judicial decision-making processes.
 All this needs to be achieved whilst safeguarding against the risks of corruption.
-What does all this mean for the experience of attending court for victims and witnesses and safeguard against the risks of corruption.
+What does all this mean for the experience of attending court for victims and witnesses – either in person or, increasingly attending virtual hearings.

-It is designed to look in depth at the management of court systems and the current challenges faced, enabling you to learn about new strategies for judicial administration.
-As well as those applied in England and Wales you will hear about approaches in other jurisdictions.
-You will have the opportunity to look at courts at various levels from First Instance Magistrates Courts to the Supreme Court, emphasising pragmatic, applicable approaches for implementing change, based on ‘what works’.
-You will be introduced to a range of methods and processes and to select those most suited for adapting to your own judicial system.
+The workshop is designed to look in depth at the management of court systems and the current challenges faced, enabling you to learn about the latest approaches to judicial administration.
+As well as those applied in England and Wales you will hear about initiatives in other jurisdictions.
+You will have the opportunity to look at courts at various levels from First Instance Magistrates Courts to the Supreme Court, emphasising pragmatic, applicable approaches for implementing change and rebuilding services based on ‘what works’.

 What the workshop will cover